 So it is not surprising that prior to the presentation of the acoustic evidence, the HSCA would use obfuscation and factual omission in an attempt to refute an actuary’s calculation of 100,000 trillion to 1 odds of 18 material witness deaths in the three years following the assassination.
 If the odds were essentially correct, it would force the HSCA to conclude a conspiracy.
 The HSCA statistician claimed – incorrectly- that it was impossible to determine a known universe of witnesses.

-There was a defined universe of an estimated 1100 witnesses who were called in 1964-78 to testify: 552 by the Warren Commission, the others at the Garrison/Shaw trial, Church Senate hearings and HSCA.
+There was a defined universe of an estimated 1100 witnesses who were called in 1964-78 to testify: 552 by the Warren Commission, Garrison/Shaw trial, Church Senate hearings and HSCA.
 At least 67 died (46 unnaturally).
 The probability of 46 unnatural deaths is 4.9E-45 (less than 1 in a TRILLION TRILLION TRILLION).

 Many died just before their scheduled testimony.
 For example, in 1977 seven FBI officials called to testify at HSCA died suspiciously (5 heart attacks, 2 accidents) in a 6 month period.
 The following table displays the probabilities of 1) 7 heart attacks, 2) 5 heart attacks, 2 accidents, and 3) 7 homicides for various assumptions of FBI officials called to testify.

 20. 3.95E-14; 5.23E-15; 1.11E-25

 100 2.61E-09; 3.61E-10; 8.61E-21